Mechanic: Resurrection: Theatrical

-On November 7, 2014, Lionsgate set the film for a January 22, 2016 release.
+On November 7, 2014, Lionsgate set the film for a January 22, 2016, release.
 The film was later moved back to April 15, 2016, and on August 3, 2015, the release was again delayed until August 26, 2016.

 Reception

 Box office

 Mechanic: Resurrection grossed $21.2 million in North America and $104.5 million in other territories for a worldwide total of $125.7 million.

 The film was released in the United States and Canada on August 26, 2016, alongside Don't Breathe and Hands of Stone, and was projected to open to $6–8 million from 2,258 theaters.
 It grossed $2.6 million on its first day and $7.5 million in its opening weekend, finishing 5th at the box office.

-In China, the film made $24.3 million in opening weekend.
+In China, the film made $24.3 million in its opening weekend.
 China was the largest territory for the film, with a total gross of $49.2 million.

 Critical response

 On review aggregation website Rotten Tomatoes the film holds an approval rating of 31% based on 59 reviews, with an average rating of 4.45/10.
 The website's critical consensus reads: "With little to recommend beyond a handful of entertaining set pieces, Mechanic: Resurrection suggests this franchise should have remained in its tomb."
 On Metacritic, which assigns a weighted average score, the film has a score of 38 out of 100, based on 15 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Variety's Owen Gleiberman gave the film a positive review and praised Statham.
-He says this what the first film should have been, "a bite-sized Bond film, or maybe a grittier homicidal knockoff of the Mission: Impossible series, with a lone-wolf renegade as the entire team."

-Frank Scheck of The Hollywood Reporter praised Statham but gave a mixed review saying "it's all about as ridiculous as it sounds, with Statham's character hopscotching across the globe in mere hours; equipped with unlimited resources and advanced knowledge of chemistry, architecture and engineering; and seemingly physically invulnerable", but also noted "the film is certainly watchable, thanks to the elaborately staged action sequences and Statham's killer charisma."
+He says this is what the first film should have been, "a bite-sized Bond film, or maybe a grittier homicidal knockoff of the Mission: Impossible series, with a lone-wolf renegade as the entire team".
+Frank Scheck of The Hollywood Reporter praised Statham, but gave a mixed review, saying, "it's all about as ridiculous as it sounds, with Statham's character hopscotching across the globe in mere hours; equipped with unlimited resources and advanced knowledge of chemistry, architecture and engineering; and seemingly physically invulnerable", but also noted "the film is certainly watchable, thanks to the elaborately staged action sequences and Statham's killer charisma".